GPlates/GPlates/doc-python-api/sample-code/pygplates_find_nearest_feature_to_a_point.rst

     for feature_reconstructed_geometry in feature_reconstructed_geometries:

-| Calculate the minimum distance from the point to a reconstructed feature geometry.
+| Calculate the minimum distance from the point to a reconstructed feature geometry using :meth:`pygplates.GeometryOnSphere.distance`.
 | *min_distance_to_all_features* is specified as the distance threshold since we're only interested
   in geometries that are nearer than the closest geometry encountered so far.